MicrosoftDocs/dynamics365-guidance/guidance/business-processes/source-to-pay-define-procurement-catalogs-overview.md

 This article describes the *define procurement catalogs* business process area.
 It explains the benefits of using Dynamics 365 to support the business process area.

-The business process area *defining procurement catalogs* gives organizations the ability to configure internal catalogs and external catalogs for use in the *procure to pay* process.
+The business process area *defining procurement catalogs* gives organizations the ability to configure internal catalogs and external catalogs for use in the *source to pay* process.
 Items and services can be organized and added to catalogs to be used during purchase requisition and purchase order creation.
 Alternatively, categories outlined within the catalogs can be used at the purchase requisition and purchase order levels where an item or service number doesn't exist.
 Business users can then indicate details about the purchase without needing the item in master data when appropriate.

 The initial procurement catalog structure is usually defined at the start of an implementation project.
 However, the catalog hierarchy gives you the flexibility to add new categories or modify categories when appropriate to meet your business needs.
 For example, when you have new product launches, new product lines, or when changes occur and products are phased in or out.